stelzinga/MF/Management_Framework.md

 Supervision Processes can result in a need for improvements which are addressed through Projects.
 Supervision Processes are applied to the *Supervision Scope* which refers to what it is the Managers want to supervise.
 In general. the Supervision Scope is the entire Venture, specifically Operations, against the backdrop of the constraints imposed by the Environment.
 However, depending on the manner in which a Venture is run, Managers may choose to use a different categorisation of the Supervision Scope with the ultimate objective to still cover Supervision of the Operations.

 The output of the Supervision Framework i.e., Supervision Processes or Controls applied to the Supervision Scope is used by the Manager to make decisions.
-Dissemination of the results from Supervision can be done through various, potentially complementary means: mails, committees, dashboards, etc.
+Dissemination of the results from Supervision can be done through various, potentially complementary means: reports, mails, committees, on-line dashboards, etc.

 #### Managerial Oversight
 One aspect of Supervision is independence of Supervision.
 Managers define Objectives, Sub-Goals, Goals and Strategies and these include Benchmarks and by measuring what they have defined themselves they may have a conflict of interest.
 One way around this is the use of Audit as a form of Control (as Audits are independent).
 The other measure against such conflicts of interest is independent oversight from other managers e.g., a company's Management is overseen by the board, which is overseen by the Shareholders.